deringur/OpticalTracking/README.md

 ## Challenges

 At this point, I had faced a frustrating issue with launching the server via the PLUS Server Launcher and establishing the connection to be able to send data to 3D Slicer.
 Having both my configuration and profile (.xml) files in the same directory, I continued to receive errors from the PLUS Server Launcher as it failed to establish the connection.
-MORE HERE SOLUTION
+Eventually I discovered that the problem was due to the live data transfer to Slicer, and that the *"Broadcast Frame"* must be toggled on through Motive to be able to do live broadcasting.
+The *"Broadcast Frame"* toggle can be found in Motive under View > Data Streaming Pane > *Broadcast Frame*.

 ## Next Steps

 In future efforts regarding the optical tracking project, I will first begin by sending **live data** over to 3D Slicer.
 This way, I can begin placing basic markers and lines over several trials to test the accuracy at which the instrument performs.
 With this measurement of accuracy, I can then determine whether or not this is a feasable method to approach research on 3D models.
+Additionally, I will include a more realistic model of the stylus itself for a better and more accurate visualization through Slicer.

+GIF

 # First Milestone